Sabi Sabi blends with the natural landscape of the South African bush.

 What ties all four lodges together is their celebration of the traditions and landscapes that surround them.
 Buildings, furniture, and décor are wrought from local materials—from fabrics and wooden tools to copper coins—and inspired by local culture.
 Down to the smallest detail, the owners and their staff have created an utterly spectacular experience in the remote bushveld, and their passion for the lodge and its wilderness resonates.

-When you reserve your space through National Geographic Unique Lodges, you’ll be invited to enjoy a private dinner in the wine cellar at Earth Lodge with an introduction to the award-winning wines in Sabi Sabi's collection.
+When you reserve your space through National Geographic Unique Lodges, you’ll be invited to enjoy a private dinner featuring Sabi Sabi's international cuisine and local specialties.

 Sabi Sabi is committed to preserving the surrounding bushveld and has developed a natural habitat management plan to prioritize their initiatives.
 They are involved in invasive species eradication efforts and prescribed burning to control the threat of fire, and they use a sustainable wastewater management system that naturally filters water and creates wetlands.
 The lodge is also deeply involved in the local community.
 Since its opening more than 35 years ago, Sabi Sabi has formed partnerships with nearby villages in support of schools, sports facilities, and cultural activities.
 They run a wide range of community programs that address education for both children and adults, healthcare, sports, culture, and conservation.